 The bill amends existing laws to authorize agricultural cooperatives specifically for licensed cannabis producers in Washington State.
-It introduces provisions that allow licensed cannabis producers to form associations or cooperatives, enabling them to collectively engage in activities related to the production and marketing of cannabis.
-Notably, the bill stipulates that no single association or cooperative can represent more than three cannabis producer licenses issued by the liquor and cannabis board at any given time.
-Additionally, it clarifies that cannabis is considered an agricultural product for the purposes of these cooperatives, aligning it with other agricultural products.
+It introduces provisions that allow licensed cannabis producers to form associations or cooperatives to engage in collective activities, while ensuring that no single cooperative can represent more than three cannabis producer licenses at any given time.
+Additionally, the bill clarifies that cannabis is considered an agricultural product for the purposes of these cooperatives, aligning it with other agricultural products.

-Furthermore, the bill modifies the application and annual renewal fees for cannabis producer, processor, and retailer licenses, maintaining the application fee at $250 while adjusting the annual renewal fee to $1,381.
-It also establishes a process for the forfeiture of cannabis retailer licenses if they are not fully operational within a specified timeframe, with certain protections in place for licensees affected by local regulations.
-Overall, the bill aims to enhance the operational framework for cannabis producers and promote cooperative efforts within the industry.
+Furthermore, the bill updates the fees associated with cannabis producer, processor, and retailer licenses, maintaining the application fee at $250 while adjusting the annual renewal fee to $1,381.
+It also establishes a process for the forfeiture of cannabis retailer licenses if they are not operational within a specified timeframe, while providing protections against forfeiture due to local government actions that may hinder the establishment of a retail cannabis business.
+Overall, the bill aims to enhance the regulatory framework for cannabis producers and facilitate their collaboration through cooperatives.

 Statutes affected: Original Bill: 69.50.325, 69.50.335